3uild-3thos/valid8/README.md

 ## Available Commands:

-    (no argument): Opens an interactive menu for managing accounts and programs. ledger (no argument): Generates a local ledger compatible with solana-test-validator. compose (no argument): Composes multiple valid8 config files into one.
+    (no argument): Opens an interactive menu for managing accounts and programs. run : Opens the same interactive menu as no arguments ledger (arg: overwrite): Generates a local ledger compatible with solana-test-validator.
+Overwrite directory if already exists.
+    compose: Compose multiple valid8 config files into one.

 ## Interactive Menu:

-When you run valid8 with no arguments, it will launch an interactive menu where you can choose from the following options:
+In the interactive menu you can choose from the following options:

     Clone Account: Clone an account from the Solana blockchain.
     Clone Program: Clone a program from the Solana blockchain.
     Edit Accounts: Manage accounts in your local ledger.
     Edit Programs: Manage programs in your local ledger.
+    Compose configs: Compose multiple valid8 config files into one.
+    Generate Ledger: Generates a local ledger compatible with solana-test-validator.
     Exit: Exit the interactive menu.

 Clone Account: